Statsomat/BayesTwoProp/documents/Content.md

 -	GitHub und GitHuB Desktop, our repository and the subdirectories

 -	Evaluation of your contributions (commits, additions, deletions, comments, pull requests).
 Each issue needs a developer and a tester.
-A significant contribution relating to the Bayes-theory is a must.
+A significant pull-request relating to the Bayes-theory is mandatory.

 -	Installation: Download and Install GitHub Desktop, clone GitHub repository, install R, RStudio, tinytex (https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) and the required packages.